-The term power management refers to the ability to the turn the power on or off for physical hosts.
+Power management is the ability to turn the power on or off for physical hosts.
 In a Workload Balancing context, this term refers to powering hosts in a pool on or off based on the pool’s total workload.

 Configuring Workload Balancing power management on a host requires that:

 - The hardware for the host server has remote power on/off capabilities

 - The Host Power On feature is configured for the host